fannyhub/django-bproject/README.md

 virtualenv creates a virtual environment where we can mess around without caring to break something (if everything is done correctly, of course!)

-Let create a folder for our project, let call it django-bproject.
+Let's create a folder for our project, let's call it django-bproject.
 Initialize the django-project typing `django-admin.py startproject bproject django-bproject` the last two arguments are respectively the name of the folder where will live the "core" structure of our project and the folder where we want to initialize the django project.
-If you don't have a folder you can omit the last argument, in this case django-admin.py script will create a new one.
+If you don't have a folder omit the last argument, in this case django-admin.py script will create a new one.

 Good job!
 Now the folder django-bproject should look like: